-Our vision is an iterative process whereby these SDPs, developed on the back of local plans and insights, will in turn help to shape communities' Local Area Energy Plans and development pathways.
-We would value your thoughts and input into this methodology, which will enhance the resulting SDPs produced across both of our licence areas.
+Please do continue to engage with this process.
+Our vision is an iterative process whereby these SDPs, informed by local plans and insights, will in turn help to shape communities' Local Area Energy Plans and development pathways.

 Andrew Wainwright Whole Systems Manager